What Is Drug Detox?

 When a teen decides to get sober, they must go through the process of detoxification, also known as “detox.”
 The body can detox from drugs naturally, however, because addiction rewires the brain’s pleasure center, it can be difficult for teens to detox and get sober on their own.
 When they attempt to do so, they may feel physically ill, psychologically distressed or both in a process called withdrawal.

 - Jerking muscles

 What Is Teen Drug Detox Like?

 Detoxing from drugs is typically the first step in drug rehab.
-Detox can take place at a detox center, hospital or in a rehab facility, such as Next Generation Village.
+Detox can take place at a detox center, hospital, or rehab facility.